 Through the six main books and the prequel, we experience how vast, dangerous, and diverse this world beyond the empires of humans truly is.
 Fables and myths are fact in the magical lands.
 Trees can smile, yawn, and talk; others can crawl or eat you.

-2. A Great Cast of Characters with Depth
+2. A Great Cast of Characters with Depth (New Cover Below)

 The most important aspect of any novel is the characters.
 That’s who we look forward to, invest our time in, care about, or love to hate.
 Without great characters, no reader is going to stay until the end of the book, let alone to the end of a series.